seriousfreezing/bedrockflavor/README.md

 This resource pack brings several features from the Bedrock edition to Java.
-It will soon be open-source.
 If you want to report a bug or comment, [click here.](https://www.curseforge.com/)

 # ✨ Features
 - Buttons redesigned with accurate Bedrock translations and side icons.